 Archive for August, 2006

 In almost 20 years of trips to the Detroit Film Theatre, I have discovered many fascinating things about the world of cinema.
 It started in 1988, when my good friend John Petersen invited me to a screening of the German film Wings of Desire.
-The beauty and preservation of the theater impressed me, and then I was entranced by the hypnotic rhythm and evocative camerawork of this meditation on life in Cold War Berlin.
-After hundreds of trips to the theater, I still reserve a special place in my DFT memories for this first visit.

 Every month, when I write the Looking Back feature, I pleasurably suffer through many decisions about what to include from my notes.
 It’s also difficult to pick facts from the fascinating daily history of each Detroit Movie Palace when I scan microfilm records of old Ann Arbor and Detroit newspapers.